Higher rank sheaves on threefolds and functional equations: Consequences and reduction to affine case

 Here for any two polynomials $p(t),q(t) \in \Q[t]$ the notation $p(t) \leq q(t)$ means $p(t) \leq q(t)$ for all $t \gg 0$.

 We claim that inclusion \eqref{inclMcirc} is an equality.
 Indeed if $\cQ$ is 1-dimensional, then

 because $P_{\cQ}(t)$ is a degree 1 polynomial with positive leading coefficient.
-Zariski openness follows from the fact that the map $[\F] \mapsto P_{\F^{**}}(t)$ is upper semi-continuous w.r.t~$\leq$ by a result of J.~K\'ollar \cite[Prop.~28(3)]{Kol}.
+Zariski openness follows from the fact that the map $[\F] \mapsto P_{\F^{**}}(t)$ is upper semi-continuous with respect to $\leq$ by a result of J.~K\'ollar \cite[Prop.~28(3)]{Kol}.

 Let $S(\F)$ denote the singularity set of a torsion free sheaf $\F$ on $X$.
 By \cite[Sect.~II.1.1]{OSS}, we have

 where $\ext^1(\F,\O_X)$ has dimension $\leq 1$ and $\ext^2(\F,\O_X)$ has dimension $\leq 0$ by \cite[Prop.~1.1.10]{HL}.
 The second statement of the lemma easily follows from the fact that the singularity set of a reflexive sheaf on $X$ has dimension $\leq 0$. \end{proof}